 1 liter = 1000 cubic centimeters = 0.001 cubic meters

 Also, to measure the volume of a small amount of liquid, we use milliliters.

 1 milliliters = 0.001 liter = 1 cubic centimeters

 Volume of liquid is also commonly measured in gallons.

-The formula to calculate the volume of a solid in a three-dimensional space, is to find the product of dimensions.
-Basically, the volume is equal to the product of area and height of shape.
+The formula to calculate the volume of a solid in a three-dimensional space is to find the product of dimensions.
+Basically, the volume is equal to the product of the area and height of the shape.

 Volume = Base Area x Height

-For shapes having flat surfaces such as cube and cuboid, it is easy to find the volume.
-But for curved shapes like cone, cylinder and sphere, we have to consider the dimensions of its curved surface as well, such as radius or diameter.
+For shapes having flat surfaces such as cubes and cuboids, it is easy to find the volume.
+But for curved shapes like cones, cylinders and spheres, we have to consider the dimensions of their curved surface as well, such as radius or diameter.